AronYoung414/Rebuttal-Letter-for-AAMAS-2026/Rebuttal.md

 We thank the reviewer for highlighting the limitations of our empirical section and provide clarifications and commitments below.

-* We appreciate the reviewer’s detailed feedback on notation clarity.
-We agree and will revise the paragraph to introduce other symbols for notations.
+* We appreciate the reviewer’s feedback on notation clarity.
+We will revise the paragraph to introduce other symbols for notations.
 We will change the S and T for the subsets of observations space.
 We will replace the time index symbol by t consistently throughout and avoid using T as an index.
 * We will shorten the abstract presentation of submodularity and directly introduce it together with the agent-selection context in Section 3, allocating more space to key proofs.
 * We thank the reviewer for highlighting the limitations of our empirical section and provide clarifications and commitments below.
 Our primary goal was to evaluate *information gain* under the IMAS² framework in a controlled environment.
 The binary type-classification task is chosen because:
   * it directly corresponds to inferring the latent discrete variable (Z) in Section 3.3,
   * the classification difficulty increases significantly with stochastic dynamics and limited sensing, and
   * the MI/entropy values (our main theoretical metric) are interpretable (within $[0, 1]$) under binary uncertainty.
-Nevertheless, we agree that richer tasks (multi-class labels, multi-target tracking, or continuous latent variables) would better demonstrate generality.
+We agree that richer tasks would better demonstrate generality.
 We will expand the discussion and include this limitation explicitly.
 * We agree additional baselines strengthen empirical context.
-However, algorithms in [2,3] assume reward-based or value-based objectives, or centralized belief updates, which are not compatible with our *information-theoretic* objective and decentralized constraint.
-Still, we can include the comparison with:
+However, algorithms in [2,3] assume value-based objectives, or centralized belief updates, which are not compatible with our *information-theoretic* objective and decentralized constraint.
+We can include the comparison with:
   * a random subset selector,
   * a visibility/coverage-based selector, and
   * a fixed-location MI-ranking baseline, performance for comparison with IMAS².
-* We agree statistical analysis is essential.
-In the revision, we can report:
+* In the revision, we can provide statistical analysis.
-  * mean ± standard deviation for entropy and accuracy,
-  * per-sensor MI gain variance,
-  * confidence intervals for the classification matrices.
 * We will also fully specify:
   * number of runs,
   * time horizon (T),